-The Bavarians started with Manuel Neuer in goal and Joshua Kimmich, Niklas Süle, Mats Hummels and David Alaba in a back four.
-Thiago and Javi Martínez anchored a midfield featuring Serge Gnabry, James and Kingsley Coman, with hitman Robert Lewandowski up front.
-Franck Ribéry, Renato Sanches and Rafinha took over from Coman, James and Gnabry in the closing stages.
+The Bavarians started with Manuel Neuer in goal and Rafinha, Niklas Süle, Mats Hummels and David Alaba in a back four.
+Javi Martínez and Thiago anchored a midfield featuring Serge Gnabry, James and Franck Ribéry, with Robert Lewandowski as sole striker.
+Kingsley Coman, Leon Goretzka and Renato Sanches came on for Ribéry, Martínez and James in the second half.

-The German record champions will be back in action on Saturday, when they entertain Hertha Berlin in the Bundesliga.
-Bayern and Liverpool will meet again on 13 March, and spurred on by their home fans, the men from Munich will be looking to seal a spot in the last eight.
+The German record champions will be back in action on Sunday, when they entertain Mainz, and the Bavarians will be looking to retain top spot in the Bundesliga.

 Live match report for fcbayern.com by Greg Salmen